linux-xd/linux-xd/README.md

 🔭 I’m currently working on Flutter.
 🌱 I’m currently learning more about Rust.
 💬 Ask me about Flutter or any tech-related stuff.
 📫 How to reach me: Twitter - @linux031
-😄 Pronouns: He/His
 ⚡ Fun fact: I spend almost 12 hours listening to songs every day.

 ## 🌐Socials